arghyadebroy/arghyadebroy.github.io/_pages/about.md

 ---

 ## Research Overview

-In my work, I analyze the interactions between cosmic rays and molecular gases, focusing on how these high-energy particles drive a rich tapestry of chemistry in interstellar environments.
-Each of my research areas aims to illuminate the fundamental processes that govern the formation and evolution of molecular species in the cosmos.
+My research work encompasses three interrelated areas: Gas-grain astrochemistry, where I investigate ice surface adsorption, desorption, and surface-mediated chemical reaction pathways and kinetics; the generation of potential energy surfaces and dynamic studies of key reactions that unravel the complexities of interstellar chemistry; and cosmic ray astrochemistry, focusing on how high-energy cosmic rays influence molecular gases and drive chemical processes in interstellar environments.
+Together, these aspects aim to enhance our understanding of the fundamental processes that govern the formation and evolution of complex species in the molecular universe.

 ---

 ### Further Exploration
-For more detailed information about each research area, visit the respective pages linked above.
-If you have any questions or would like to discuss potential collaborations, feel free to reach out!
+To learn more about my research and explore the fascinating aspects of astrochemistry and molecular interactions in the ISM, feel free to dive deeper into the work showcased here.
+If you have any questions or would like to discuss potential collaborations, I'd be happy to connect and explore exciting possibilities together!